shiva233/Google-Calendar-Schedule-Uploader/README.md

 # Google Calendar Schedule Uploader

-Using Google Calender to timeblock has always been annoying to me, adding each event individually, color coding, etc was all a lot of effort.
-So I made this script to make it faster for me to upload a timeblocked day to google calender.
-This project demonstrates how to use the Google Calendar API to upload a schedule from a Python script.
-The script authenticates with Google and creates calendar events based on a predefined schedule that the user adds.
+Time blocking is a very important skill to me, it has helped me be incredibly productive over the summer and I don't know what I would do without it.
+However using Google Calendar to timeblock has always been a bit tedious for me, with the need to add each event individually and color-code them, and then when there is a disruption having to manually move everything down or up etc. To streamline this process, I developed a script that speeds up uploading a timeblocked day to Google Calendar.
+This project helped me learn and demonstrate the integration of the Google Calendar API with Python and the basics of authentication.

 PS.
 This is my first time writing a ReadME for a project, so I apologize if any instructions are unclear.